crowdcode-de/KissMDA/app-examples/README.md

 KissMDA app-examples
 ====================
-In this directory you will find all the UML2 application examples.
+In this directory you will find all the UML2 application examples which use the KissMDA cartridges.

 kissmda-app-test
 ----------------